Marietta Blau

-Marietta Blau (29 April 1894 – 27 January 1970) was a Jewish Austrian physicist of the 20th century who pioneered developments of photographic nuclear emulsions to image and accurately measure high-energy nuclear particles and events, significantly advancing the field of particle physics in her time.
-For this, she was awarded the Lieben Prize by the Österreichische Akademie der Wissenschaften (ÖAW).
+Marietta Blau (29 April 1894 – 27 January 1970) was an Austrian physicist of the 20th century who pioneered developments of photographic nuclear emulsions to image and accurately measure high-energy nuclear particles and events, significantly advancing the field of particle physics in her time.
+For this, she was awarded the Lieben Prize in 1937 by the Österreichische Akademie der Wissenschaften (ÖAW).
 As a Jew, she became an émigré from Austria because of the 1938 Nazi Anschluss (annexe), her research continuing from Oslo, on to Mexico and the United States of America before eventually returning to Austria in 1960 where she was awarded the ÖAW Erwin Schrödinger Prize.

-Blau discovered astronomically originating energy had a disintegrating effect to nuclei.
+Blau discovered astronomically originating energy had a disintegrating effect on nuclei.

 Biography

 At 1060 Wien commemorating Blau: her terminal studies at the R.4 school were during 1914.

-Blau was born on 29 April 1894, in Vienna, to Mayer (Markus) Blau (1854–1919), a k.k.
+Blau was born on 29 April 1894 in Vienna to a Jewish family: Mayer (Markus) Blau (1854–1919), a k.k.
 Gerichtsadvokaten and music publisher, and his wife Florentine Goldzweig.
 Markus' brother-in-law was the music publisher Josef Weinberger (died 1928).

 Blau was schooled at Hegelgasse 19, the Imperial and Royal Teacher Training Institute then from 1910 Rahlgasse 4 girls' grammar school.
 After having obtained the general certificate of education from the girls' high school run by the Association for the Extended Education of Women, Blau studied physics and mathematics at the University of Vienna from 1914 to 1918; her PhD, on the absorption of gamma radiation, was awarded in March 1919.
 Blau's thesis was approved by F.S.
 Exner and Stefan Meyer.